 - Use a jigsaw or hole saw to make cut-outs for ventilation in the cladding.

 - First, clad the ceiling.
 Make sure that the boards extend beyond the plane of the wallboards.
 (This is done so that the wallboards act as a back-up support for the ceiling boards).

-- Face nail the first board.
+- Remove the tongue of the first board and start from the top of the wall.
+Horizontally clad one end of a wall if vertical.
+Blind nail in the groove side.
 All other boards may be nailed in the tongue only.
 The last board may need to be face nailed as well.
 Please note that it may be necessary to rip the last board down to fit (This applies to the wall cladding also).